-Bristol’s Promise began as an outcome of Bristol’s IGNITE Community Visioning process.
-It began as the Youth Networking Alliance (YNA) in 1998 with the purpose to bring folks together who were working on or cared about children and youth issues.
-Bristol Virginia already had coalitions working together where Bristol Tennessee did not.
-The YNA included VA and TN to be able to work together as a community.
+Bristol’s IGNITE Community Visioning process paves the way for the Youth Networking Alliance (YNA) with the purpose to bring folks together who cared about children and youth issues.
+Bristol Virginia already had coalitions working together, but Bristol Tennessee did not.
+The YNA included both sides and was able to work together as a community.

 ongoing relationships with caring adults - parents, mentors, tutors or coaches